 In a large-scale, randomized, placebo-controlled trial, twice as many depressed patients reported a potential deterioration of sexual function with Venlafaxine compared with Agomelatine.
 In fact, the rate of sexual dysfunction was similar between the placebo and Agomelatine groups.

-On the basis of this data, it can be suggested that treatment with Agomelatine is potentially associated with a lower risk of sexual dysfunction compared with that of first-line antidepressants, which you can buy from any online pharmacy of your choice.
+Based on this data, it can be suggested that treatment with Agomelatine is potentially associated with a lower risk of sexual dysfunction compared with that first-line antidepressant, which you can buy from any online pharmacy of your choice.
 [R]

 A rat study was conducted to investigate the potential neuroprotective effect of Agomelatine in Alzheimer’s disease (AD).
 It was found that Agomelatine attenuated spatial memory deficit, amyloid-B deposition, and neuroinflammation in the mice’s hippocampus.
 [R]